kismet85/OnlineBookstoreManagementSystem/README.md

 **npm install**
 **Run the React development server:**

-**npm start**
+**npm run dev**

 4. **Access the Application**:

 ### ***Open your browser and go to http://localhost:5173 for the frontend.***
 ## ***The backend should be running at http://localhost:8080.***
 # Usage
-**Customer Interface: Browse books, add them to your cart, and proceed to purchase or loan them.
+**Customer Interface: Browse books, add them to your cart, and proceed to purchase them.
-Admin Interface: Manage the book inventory, track sales and loans, and manage user subscriptions.**
+Admin Interface: Manage the book inventory, track sales and manage users.**

 ## Contact